Debt Consolidation with Midwest Regional Funding

 He decides to take out a debt consolidation loan and pays off all of his existing debt.
 He also was able to get a lower rate on his new loan.

 Now John only has to worry about one loan payment each month, is saving money, and has a much better understanding of when he will be debt-free.
+Does it sound like John is in a better position?

 Why Would You Consolidate?